Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix B: Trivialization of symmetry-protected topological phase stacking by TDLs

 Here the horizontal lines represent $G$ symmetry defect lines.
 This relation may be viewed as a kind of ``mixed anomaly" between the TDL $\cal{D}$ and the invertible symmetry $G$.

 Now we perform a space-time rotation to obtain

-This equation can be used to define a $G$ SPT phase: namely, fusing two $G$ defects may produce a nontrivial phase factor.
+This equation can be used to define a $G$ symmetry-protected topological (SPT) phase: namely, fusing two $G$ defects may produce a nontrivial phase factor.
 If $\cal{D}$ is applied on a $G$-symmetric boundary state, we obtain a new boundary state whose projective class is modified by $\omega_{\cal{D}}$.
 On the other hand, the TDL is a generalized symmetry of the CFT.
 In particular, its action on the CFT ground state $\ket{0}$ yields

 with $\braket{\cal{D}}>0$ being the expectation value of $\cal{D}$.
 In other words, the ground state is invariant under the action of $\cal{D}$.
-Applying $\cal{D}$ on any gapped $G$-invariant state has the same effect as stacking a $G$ SPT state labeled by $\omega_{\cal{D}}$, so we arrive at the conclusion that stacking a $\omega_{\cal{D}}$ SPT on the CFT does not lead to a distinct symmetry-enriched CFT.
+Applying $\cal{D}$ on any gapped $G$-invariant state has the same effect as stacking a $G$ SPT state labeled by $\omega_{\cal{D}}$, so we conclude that stacking a SPT with $\omega_{\cal{D}}$ on the CFT does not lead to a distinct symmetry-enriched CFT.